 4. Other Legislation Governing Our Records

-- Companies Act;
+- Companies Act.

-- Electronic Communications and Transactions Act (ECTA);
+- Electronic Communications and Transactions Act (ECTA).

-- Income Tax Act;
+- Income Tax Act.

-- POPIA (Protection of Personal Information Act).
+- POPIA, the Protection of Personal Information Act.

-5. Scope of Personal Information Processing (POPIA)
+5. Scope of Personal Information Processing

 - Cross-border flows: Some providers operate outside South Africa; we maintain DPAs and safeguards.

-6. Subjects & Records We Hold
+6. Subjects and Records We Hold

 We hold records related to:

-- Communications: support requests, notifications.
+- Communications: support requests and notifications.

-- Consent Logs: marketing consents, timestamps, and version history.
+- Consent logs: marketing consents, timestamps, and version history.

 7. How to Make a PAIA Request